SmartThingsCommunity/st-device-sdk-c/README.md

 It is distributed in source form and written in C99 for the purpose of portability to most platforms.

+## Announcements

+- ### WARNING : PLEASE USE master branch only until mid of Aug.
+2020. (estimated plan)

+All version 1.2.xx at 'develop' branch contains new features which aren't compatible with the current SmartThings mobile application.
+So use of version 1.1.18 at 'master' branch is highly recommended for your own project.
+Release of the new compatible SmartThings mobile application has schedule at mid of Aug.
+We will inform you further information when these new features merge to 'master' branch

 ## Main features

 This core device library provides the following features :